 The two were introduced to a study with twins looking at the impact of smoking on mortality.
 Inspired by this research, the Australians returned home believing that the establishment of an Australian twin registry would provide a vital research tool for medical science here.

-Over the coming few years, several state registries were established, including the Victorian Twin Registry at the University of Melbourne by researcher, John Mathews.
+Over the coming few years, several state registries were established, including the Victorian Twin Registry at the University of Melbourne by researcher, Professor John Mathews.

 But it wasn’t until 1981 that the state-based registries joined forces to establish the Australian NHMRC Twin Registry funded by the Federal Government’s National Health and Medical Research Council.